-- Solar panels have no moving parts and require very little maintenance. - Solar energy is available in high amounts in the Pacific Region. - Smaller solar home power systems can be easily installed without building new dams or civil works. - Solar energy is available every day in varying amounts. - Solar energy is pollution free and emits no greenhouse gases to warm the earth.
+- Solar panels have no moving parts and require very little maintenance. - Solar energy is available in high amounts in the Pacific Region. - Smaller solar home power systems can be easily installed without building new dams or civil works. - Contributes to creating green jobs. - Solar energy is available every day in varying amounts. - Solar energy is pollution free and emits no greenhouse gases to warm the earth.